 - Establish clear standard operating procedures (SOPs) and measures in terms of hygiene and cleanliness processes, then craft messaging around the SOPs so they can be shared with guests once ready

-- Be prepared to try everything and don’t assume the worst.
+- Be prepared to try everything, and don’t assume the worst.
 Even while surveys and research reports are saying travelers may be hesitant to travel, it’s important to maintain awareness.
-Think about developing an incentive program to attract guests, such as a hotel gift card program which comes with perks (e.g. early check-in and late check-out; a food/beverage or spa credit), as well as introduction of new experiences (e.g. wellness experiences that incorporate social distancing)
+Think about developing an incentive program to attract guests, such as a hotel gift card program that comes with perks (e.g., early check-in and late check-out; a food/beverage or spa credit), as well as introduction of new experiences (e.g., wellness experiences that incorporate social distancing)

 - Immediately conduct outreach to customers and employees virtually to capture their experiences.
 This content may be potentially useful to repurpose for case studies, blog and social media posts, and more

 - Consider planning regularly scheduled webinars that guests and employees can join so you can update them on news regarding your property’s timeline for opening (applicable if you have time to do so)